ThirtySomething/Weatherstation/RemoteDevice/Readme.md

 ## RemoteDeviceConfig.config

 For more details how to configure the plugins see the Readme in the project of the plugin.
-For the remote device the following settings are available:
+For the `remotedevice` the following settings are available:

 * `Delay` - time interval at which the next keypress is checked.
 * `PluginPath` - The path where the client is looking for datasource and datasink plugins, by default in a subdirectory called `Plugins`.